Refresh your old favorite with this DIY ottoman slipcover tutorial.

 This leaves a nice weighted hem.
 Using your sewing machine, topstitch at the top of the hem.
 This secures your unfinished edge.

 And finally in place!
 What do you think?

 I hope you try this project!
-If you do, please share a picture in the comments below or tag me on Instagram. @bebraveandbloom
+If you do, please share a picture on Instagram and tag me! @bebraveandbloom